phpcr/phpcr-docs/tutorial/Tutorial.md

 ## Browser to see what is in the repository

 We recommend installing the [PhpcrBrowser](https://github.com/symfony-cmf/phpcrbrowser) so that you can see what data you currently have in your repository.
+TODO: update this to the new browser once we have it working.

 # In a nutshell